EuracBiomedicalResearch/DigitalSpiralography/README.rst

 * ``extra_data``:

+  These fields were introduced in DrawingRecorder 1.4 and moved in 1.5:

   + ``orig_format``: original file format version before the file has been re-saved.
 This field is created by ``drwset`` when a file has been upgraded from an older format, and is never overwritten.